 This type of harness clips in front of your dog, discouraging them from pulling on the leash.
-When you pull on the harness, your dog is steered sideways, directing their attention towards you without choking or gagging your dog.
+When you pull on the harness, your dog is steered sideways, directing their attention toward you without choking or gagging your dog.

 Effective crate training reduces reactivity, allowing you to safely introduce your dog to new settings.
 The crate becomes a safe space for your dog and can also be useful when in the car.
-The crate must be big enough so your dog is comfortable.
+The crate must be big enough, so your dog is comfortable.
 It should never be associated with punishment.
 You can read our full guide to crate training your dog for specific steps and tips.

 Tip 3: Try counter conditioning